alexpchin/react-training-workshop/middle/lessons.md

 Here we map each key in our `state` object to a reducer that is responsible for dealing with just that part of the state.
 This is a cleaner separation of concerns, and much nicer to work with.

 __Exercise__: add a button to let me log out when I'm logged in.
 It should only appear when the user is logged in.
+Add the appropriate new action and update the `user` reducer.

 ## 5-async-actions